 In the attribution report, you’ll see four subreports:

-- Model comparison tool – compares the following attribution models
+- Model comparison tool – compares the standard and custom attribution models

 - Conversion paths – shows the traffic channels that visitors used before reaching a goal or converted